 Carry-on bike service is available on select Amtrak routes.
 On others, your bike box may be checked as luggage for $10, if it weighs less than 50 pounds and adheres to Amtrak’s size requirements.

 Many locations sell bike boxes for $15.
-You can get the full scoop here.
-(Incidentally, Adventure Cycling is a co-leader of the Amtrak Bicycle Task Force, which is working to expand carry-on bicycle service.)
+Incidentally, Adventure Cycling is a co-leader of the Amtrak Bicycle Task Force, which is working to expand carry-on bicycle service.

 The rules for bringing bikes on trains in Europe vary from place to place.
 In general, local, low-speed trains may accept fully assembled bikes; for high-speed trains, be prepared to box your bike and make reservations with your ticket.